slytechs-repos/jnetpcap-wrapper/README.md

 ```
 ### Download Release Package
-> TODO - add link to release
+> TODO - add a link to the release

 ### Compile From Source
 You will find instructions on how to compile from source on our [Wiki Pages][wiki].

-## Related Modules
+## Related Java Modules
-Previously embeded functionality into **jNetPcap** version 1, has be refactored into a separate modules.
+Previously embeded, non-binding related functionality, which was part of **jNetPcap** version 1 API, has be refactored into separate java modules.
-### Module: `org.jnetpcap.packet`
+### Java Module: `org.jnetpcap.packet`
-Provides high level packet dissecting and decoding functionality.
+Provides a high level packet dissecting and decoding functionality.
 It requires `org.jnetpcap` module, and has several other depdencies (listed in the `jnetpcap-packet` repo.)
 > TODO - add link to `jnetpcap-packet` module

 ## Usage